What is a dropshipping business?

 Freedom to test out products

-Similar to the topic above, dropshipping predictions goes beyond just ordering enough products and correctly managing the finance of your stock.
+Similar to the topic above, predictions go beyond just ordering enough products and correctly managing the finance of your stock.
 Instead of betting blindly on an untested and unpredictable product, use dropshipping for a trial period.
-Then you will see if it sells enough and how much to buy in case of a next drop.
+Then you will see if it sells enough and how much to buy in case of the next release.

 For the dropshipper